xmengkinaxis/CPP/System Design Interview Checklist.md

 Customer behavior can be predicted, and heavy customer requests can be pre-calculated and saved using customer proxy pre-cache.

 ## 6.1 Scale the design
-purpose
+**Purpose** <br>
-Identify, address, and mitigate bottlenecks and single point of failures using principles of scalable system design.
+Identify, address, and mitigate bottlenecks and single point of failures using principles of scalable system design. <br>
 1. Is there any single point of failure? a standby replica; Discuss as many bottlenecks as possible and different approaches to mitigate them
 2. Identify and address bottlenecks, given the constraints.

-approaches/methods
+**Approaches/Methods** <br>
-a.
-Load balancer (avoid dynamic overheated or static overloaded) - What components need better load balancing?
+1. Load balancer (avoid dynamic overheated or static overloaded) - What components need better load balancing? <br>
-b.
-Caching - How much and at which layer should we introduce cache to speed thing up?
+2. Caching - How much and at which layer should we introduce cache to speed thing up? <br>
-c.
-Partition (horizontally scale, Database sharding); How to partition to distribute to multiple database (avoid uneven distribution [overloaded] and hotspot [overheated], user abuse behavior)
+3. Partition (horizontally scale, Database sharding); How to partition to distribute to multiple database (avoid uneven istribution [overloaded] and hotspot [overheated], user abuse behavior) <br>
-d.
-Replication - Define how the data will be replicated across servers
+4. Replication - Define how the data will be replicated across servers <br>
-e.
-Index the database/tables ???
+5. Index the database/tables ??? <br>

 ## 6.2 Partition and Replication (core of a distributed system, to scale out the system)
-To mitigate the single point of failure and bottleneck:
+To mitigate the single point of failure and bottleneck:  <br>
 1. single point of failure: backup or failover (fault tolerance)
 2. bottleneck: improve load balancing and performance by creating duplicates/replication The new problem introduced by replication: